 Registered Certifiers, including the Principal Certifier can only be appointed by the person with the benefit of the development consent (ie. the land owner).

 Registered Certifiers cannot be engaged by a builder (unless the builder is also the owner of the land).

 If you are a property owner and in the early planning stages of preparing to build your dream home, you should carefully consider appointing an independent Registered Certifier.

 It is important to have a discussion with your builder as early as possible about who you will be engaging as the Principal Certifier for your development.
-Remember, it is your choice!
+Remember, it's your choice!

 To ensure that you select the right Certifier for your development, you should always:

 The Home Building Act 1989 includes a provision (cl.11C) that a holder of a contractor license must not unduly influence (or attempt to unduly influence) a person with whom the contractor entered a contract, in the appointment by that person of a Registered Certifier to carry out certification work with respect to work to be carried out under the contract.
 Clause 11C also sets out the circumstances in which a building contractor is taken to have attempted to unduly influence a person in the appointment of a Registered Certifier.

 For more information about your right to engage the Registered Certifier for your development -